 There are several reasons for choosing MongoDB which are briefly discussed as follows;

 Secondly, the use of MongoDB can prevent and reduce the complex object-relational mapping (ORM) layer which is used to translate objects in code to the relational tables.
-The database schema has also improved on the bases of business requirements due to the MongoDB’s flexible data model.
+The database schema has also improved on the bases of business requirements due to MongoDB’s flexible data model.

 Finally, MongoDB scales quickly without changing the application and time when the deployments increase with respect to data volume.
-If compared to other databases like MySQL it is often a requirement for a significant and custom engineering work.
+If compared to other databases like MySQL it is often a requirement for significant and custom engineering work.